 7. I can imagine being 18 and starting a company is not only exciting and daunting at the same time.
 In addition, have you received negative comments from people who question your dream?
 Do you think people underestimate you?

-it’s definitely a job — however it’s waaaaaaaaay more rewarding than your regular 9-5. the connections i’ve made are absolutely priceless. there are so many amazing people in this industry that've pushed me to do better. i've gotten so much support from the community.
+its an entire job. its exhausting. sometimes im up a whole 24 ours working on the website, correcting the format of an authors book, trying to overthrow amazon. you know, the usual. although its very intense for one person, its been all but worth it. the connections i’ve made are absolutely priceless. there are so many amazing people in this industry that've pushed me to do better. i've gotten so much support from the community.

 i have gotten a plethora of shade thrown at me since i published my first book -- starting a whole company really made certain people upset. to quote a$ap rocky,

 "how you gonna knock somebody in the world for actually trying to do something? trying? since when has it become not cool to try?"

 i dropped out of college to pursue this, so i’m sure you can imagine all the people that’ve called me crazy. however — it seems as though the only people that underestimate me are those who don’t know me. i’ve gotten an overwhelming amount of love since i began Wide Eyes. it’s what has motivated me to keep going!